From redwoods and weeping willows to cherry blossoms and regular ol’ oaks, trees command respect. They’re enduring, symbolic, undeniably attractive.

-Bay – There is such a thing as a bay laurel, and it is a tree – especially in California, where it was a food source for Native Americans.
+There is such a thing as a bay laurel, and it is a tree – especially in California, where it was a food source for Native Americans.
 Bay says “body of water” to most, or maybe “spice for cooking.”
-But regardless of your association, Bay is an undeniable nature name, and thanks to ABC Family’s Switched at Birth, Bay enjoyed a slightly uptick in use.
+But regardless of your association, Bay is an undeniable nature name.

-Ebony – Ebony feels more like a color name than a tree name, possibly because it’s often heard in reference to the wood, rather than the trees that produce it.
+Ebony seems more like a color name than a tree name, possibly because it’s often heard in reference to the wood, rather than the trees that produce it.

-Leaf – Before you say no way, consider this: Scandinavian heritage pick Leif is often pronounced just like leaf in the US.
-And Leif is having a decent run in the US, hovering just outside the Top 1000.
+Before you say no way, consider this: Scandinavian heritage pick Leif is often pronounced just like leaf in the US.
 Leaf was also the birth name of Joaquin Phoenix, and a handful of other boys in recent years.